Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-30.
 General requirements for licensure.

-2. All felony convictions during the applicant's lifetime.
+2. All felony convictions.

-Any plea of nolo contendere shall be considered a conviction for the purposes of this section.
-The record of conviction received from a court shall be accepted as prima facie evidence of a conviction or finding of guilt.
 The board, in its discretion, may deny licensure to any applicant in accordance with § 54.1-204 of the Code of Virginia.

-G. The applicant for licensure shall submit evidence of having obtained general liability insurance with minimum limits of $250,000 per occurrence.
+G. The applicant for licensure must submit evidence satisfactory to the board of having obtained general liability insurance with minimum limits of $250,000 per occurrence.
 A business liability insurance policy or a commercial general liability insurance policy with minimum limits of $250,000 may be considered to meet such requirement, so long as the applicant is listed as an additional insured.
 If for any reason the board cannot reasonably ensure that the applicant is sufficiently covered in accordance with this subsection, the board may require that requisite coverage be obtained in the name of the applicant.
 Proof of such insurance policy must be submitted in order to obtain the license.

 Statutory Authority